t413/SinglePaged/_posts/2014-01-08-inspiration.md

 ---
 title: "Inspiration"
-bg: blue  #defined in _config.yml, can use html color like '#0fbfcf'
+bg: pink  #defined in _config.yml, can use html color like '#0fbfcf'
 color: white   #text color
-fa-icon: paint-brush
+fa-icon: flask
 ---

 #### A new section- oh the humanity!